Brandonbr1/StopTheRepostingLicence/README.md

 Anyone is free to contribute to the License.
 If you would like to contribute go to the dev branch no the main one as that one will be more stable and with less Wip ideas that could be bad for Cort

+All PR,issue reports are to be done in polite manner

 It is recommended to use the .txt version instead of the .MD version because that is updated less often. all of the Licence text is under:<br>
 [unlicense](https://unlicense.org/)